mrhteriyaki/ncentral-custom-rdp-too/README.md

 # RDP Ncentral Tool

+## What is this?
+This is an RDP replacement for the n-central custom protocol handler to allow more control over the Remote desktop settings.

 ## Installation

 1. Extract the zip and overwrite the files in: C:\Program Files (x86)\N-able Technologies\Custom Protocol Handler\